cloudfour/guides/javascript/README.md

 Prefer the use of the [spread syntax operator `...`][Spread Syntax] to call variadic functions (a function that accepts a variable number of arguments).

 > Why?
-It’s cleaner, you don’t need to supply a context, and you can not easily compose `new` with `apply`.
+It’s cleaner, you don’t need to supply a context, and it's easier to compose `new` when compared to using `apply`.

 #### Examples